beeva-arturomartinez/beeva-best-practices/devops/docker/README.md

 Decouple applications into separate containers — one for each process.
 This makes horizontal scaling easier and allows you to recycle containers.
 To handle services that are dependent on each other, use the container linking feature instead of housing them in the same Docker container.

 * Build containers that are portable and easy to replace Keep in mind that the docker containers produced by the images defined in your Dockerfile should be ephemeral.
 So they can be stopped, destroyed or rebuilt with minimal setup and configuration.
+In particular, containers should be stateless, and should not contain specific data:

-	* Configuration parameters
+	* Configuration parameters or files
+	Any information that the application needs to run that can change between environments (such as endpoints, usernames and passwords) shouldn't be hardcoded into the container.
+The recommendation is to prepare your application to get that info from environment variables (and supply those variables when running the container) or using external configuration files mounted as data volumes.

 	* Don't mix Docker logs with application logs

-	* Data in separate containers
+	Docker containers collect the output of the running process stdout into their Docker logs.
+This logs are ephemeral, and can grow indefinitely.
+It is recommended to never mix your application logs into Docker logs.
+Put the application logs into a file mounted as a volume on the host.
+This way, logs can be properly treated and rotated.

+	* Application specific data
+	Any application specific data, such as database files, should be mounted as a volume on a separated container, using Docker link functionality.

 ### Security